Dameo: Ladder and Bridge

-Coup Turc
+Coup turc

-In Dameo captured men are removed at the end of the turn and not during the turn itself.
-This, combined with the rule that disallows jumping over the same piece twice, makes the Coup Turc possible.
+In Dameo, captured men are removed at the end of the turn and not during the turn itself.
+This, combined with the rule that disallows jumping over the same piece twice, makes the coup turc possible.
 In essence, the tactic is the same as a majority capture, the goal being the manipulation of an opponent's man or king to an advantageous position for a multi-piece capture.
 The coup turc manages it by forcing an opponent's piece to capture in a sequence ending on a square next to a piece it already captured, lining up perfectly for the player's piece to then counterattack with a majority capture.

-Oblique Hit
+Oblique hit

 The oblique hit combines the rules regarding linear movement and maximum capture.
-In the diagram on the left, White wins by moving c3 to e5 (bottom left white man to the square just to the right of bottom right black man).
-Black has two captures available, d5 to f5, capturing the man White just moved, and c5 to e3 capturing the man on c4 and then immediately after the one on d3.
-However maximum capture takes precedence, so Black must capture the two men on c4 and d3.
-This leaves White open to capture the black men on d5 and c6 landing one square away from the King's row (c7).
+In the diagram, White wins by moving c3 to e5 (bottom left white man to the square just to the right of bottom right black man).
+Black has two captures available, d5 to f5, capturing the man White just moved, and c5 to e3, capturing the man on c4 and then immediately after the one on d3.
+Maximum capture takes precedence, however, so Black must capture the two men on c4 and d3.
+This leaves White open to capture the black men on d5 and c6 landing one square away from the king's row (c7).
 If Black moves his man closest to the king's row he will not be able to reach it before White or stop White's other man from reaching the other king's row first.

 King's trap

 The king's trap is a defense that takes advantage of Dameo's linear movement.
 Because of forced capture, if a man lands on the king's row and is crowned, the opponent can, if they have at least four men in a line on the king's row, move the man second closest to the king forward.
 This forces the king to jump the piece closest to him and land in the empty space directly next to the remaining two men on the king's row, allowing for a counter capture on the next turn.
-The move is also possible when there is a line of three men ending on the one of the corners.
+The move is also possible when there is a line of three men ending on one of the corners.

-Another king trap made possible by Dameo is the a1,c1,f1, and h1 configuration (pictured).
-If a man lands on b1 or g1, then on his next turn, because of maximum capture and the king's long range, he's forced to capture men until he lands on g1 (if he started on b1) or b1 (if he started on g1).
+Another king's trap made possible by Dameo is the a1, c1, f1, and h1 configuration (see diagram).
+If a man lands on b1 or g1, then on his next turn, because of maximum capture and the king's long range, he is forced to capture men until he lands on g1 (if he started on b1) or b1 (if he started on g1).
 This allows the opponent to engage in a counter capture of the king on their turn because of their man in the corner.
-If the opponent's man lands on either d1 or e1, it leaves him open for immediate capture by the opponent's man on c1 or f1 respectively.
+If the opponent's man lands on either d1 or e1, it leaves him open for immediate capture by the opponent's man on c1 or f1, respectively.